 Take a look at how our Free Buyer’s Program works, or read one of our Articles for Home Buyers.
 Make sure to check out our Blog to find up to date information on our listings and current events and follow us on Facebook!

-Our Agent of the Week Spotlight is Jennifer Franson!
-Jenny is one of our newer agents at Family Realty.
-Learn more about Jenny below!
+Our Agent Spotlight is R. Clayton Knauer!
+If you are interested in working with Clayton, give him a call at (502) 314-7852.
 Q: How long have you been with Family Realty?
-A: Since March 2021 Q:Where are you originally from?
-A: California! ...Read More
+A: Since August 2018 Q:Where are you originally from?
+A: Corvallis, Oregon.
+I ...Read More